 |NRK's Svalbard Slow TV Project|

-As an idea in gestation since 2011, you can be sure it's been thought around and researched - so instead, it will be broadcast continuously over nine days in February 2020 to mark the centenary of Svalbard's treaty incorporating it into Norway.
+As an idea in gestation since 2011, you can be sure it's been thought around and researched - so instead of a live play out, the recording will be broadcast continuously over nine days, starting 31st January 2020, ending to mark the centenary of the signing of The Svalbard's Treaty, eventually incorporating it into Norway.

-With the midnight sun still giving 24 hours of working light each day there should be a glorious glow for a sustained 'golden hour' sunset vibe for several hours each night.
+With the midnight sun still giving 24 hours of working light each day at the time of recording there should be a glorious glow for a sustained 'golden hour' sunset vibe for several hours each night.

-At least 25 staff from NRK will be involved in the production, estimated to run at nine days, six hours and five minutes.
-Multiple cameras will be installed on MS Spitsbergen, one of the tour ships of the ferry operator, Hurtigruten.
-Hopefully the modified bough-cam with a rotating point-of-view will make a reappearance (last seen in Hurtigruten Minutt for Minutt).
+Around 25 staff from NRK were involved in the production, estimated to run at nine days, six hours and five minutes.
+Multiple cameras were installed on MS Spitsbergen, one of the tour ships of the ferry operator, Hurtigruten.
+Hopefully the modified bough-cam with a rotating point-of-view will made a reappearance (last seen in Hurtigruten Minutt for Minutt).
 Drone footage will give spectacular views; all making for a multi-camera, dynamic experience but still a Slow TV journey around the entirety of Svalbard.

 The documentary - "That Damned Cow - Just What is Norwegian Slow TV?" is available to watch in full on Facebook Video now.

 New to The Slow TV Blog?
 See The Slow TV Blog media centre.